 On 10/19/2020 AMERICAN CREDIT ACCEPTANCE, LLC filed a Contract - Other Contract lawsuit against ARLENE MARES.
 This case was filed in Los Angeles County Superior Courts, Spring Street Courthouse located in Los Angeles, California.
 The Judge overseeing this case is SERENA R. MURILLO.
-The case status is Pending - Other Pending.
+The case status is Other.

 SERENA R. MURILLO